-Working out doesn’t always have to mean an intense gym session or class – there’s so much we can at home and for a fraction of the price.
+Working out doesn’t always have to mean an intense gym session or class – there’s so much we can do at home and for a fraction of the price.
 If you’ve got exercise equipment like kettlebells, dumbbells and resistance bands hiding in the cupboard or under your bed, now is the perfect time to dig them out and dust them off.
+This should be your go to kettlebell workout.

 The Benefits of Training with a Kettlebell

 A couple of years ago kettlebells were all the rage (we bet there’s more than a few of you with kettlebells knocking around) and for good reason.
 A kettlebell workout is a great high intensity session that will get your heart pumping and build your muscles simultaneously.
 A kettlebell workout is also great because you don’t need to spend an hour training with them, quick and dirty is the name of the game.
-This 10 minute full-body kettlebell workout is the perfect example and ideal to fit around a busy schedule.
+This 10 minute full-body kettlebell workout is the perfect example and ideal to fit around a busy schedule and get you ready for your Tough Mudder event.

-The 5 move Kettlebell Workout to Build Strength and Blast Fat
+The 5 Move Kettlebell Workout to Build Strength

 Once you’ve dusted off your kettlebell, move through these five simple exercises using the video above to make sure your form is on point.
 For the full workout try two rounds, we promise you’ll be sweating and puffing as if you’ve done an hour long session.